Mo-AH/surveillance_robot/README.md

 There are some parameters that are setted by default, but they can be changed to meet some specification:

+ - `config/environment_size`: It represents the environment boundaries as a list of two float numbers, i.e., `[x_max, y_max]`.
+The environment will have the `x`-th coordinate spanning in the interval `[0, x_max)`, while the `y`-th coordinate in `[0, y_max)`.

+ - `state/initial_pose`: It represents the initial robot pose as a list of two float numbers, i.e., `[x, y]`.
+This pose should be within the `environmet_size`.

+ - `test/plan_points`: It represents the number of via points in a plan, and it should be a list of two integer numbers `[min_n, max_n]`.
+A random value within such an interval will be chosen to simulate plans of different lengths.

+ - `test/plan_time`: It represents the time required to compute the next via point of the plan, and it should be a list of two float numbers, i.e., `[min_time, max_time]` in seconds.
+   A random value within such an interval will be chosen to simulate the time required to compute the next via points.

+ - `test/motion_time`: It represents the time required to reach the next via point, and it should be a list of two float numbers, i.e., `[min_time, max_time]` in seconds.
+A random value within such an interval will be chosen to simulate the time required to reach the next via points.

-  - `test/random_sense/active` it defines the battery mode: True for randomly change the state, False to change the state manually.
+  - `test/random_sense/active`:  It is a boolean value that defines the battery mode: True for randomly change the state, False to change the state manually.

-  - `test/random_sense/battery_time` when random mode is active, this parameter specifies the time interval within which the state will be changed.
-  - `test/plan_points` it's an interval that defines the number of points of a plan.
-  - `test/plan_time` it's an interval that defines the time duration of the planner.
-  - `test/motion_time` it's an interval that defines the time duration of the controller.
+  -  `test/random_sense/battery_time`: It indicates the time passed within battery state changes (i.e., low/high).
+It should be a list of two float numbers, i.e., `[min_time, max_time]` in seconds, and the time passed between changes in battery levels will be a random value within such an interval.

-  - `test/checking_time` it's a number that defines the time required for the check of a location.
+  - `test/checking_time`: It indicates the time required for the check of a location, should be an float number.

-  - `test/charging_time` it's a number that defines the time required to recharge the battery.
+  - `test/charging_time`:  It indicates the time required to recharge the battery, should be a float number.
-  - `state/initial_pose` it's a x-y coordinate that represents the initial position of the robot.
-  - `config/environment_size` it contains the maximum coordinate both for x/y-axis.

 Other parameters regarding the ontology, such as starting location, charging location or connections list, can be changed directly in the `architecture_name_mapper.py` module.

-### Running Simulation ###
+### Simulation in action ###

 ### System limitations and possible improvements ##